2010–11 Air Force Falcons men's basketball team

-The 2010–11 Air Force Falcons men's basketball team represented at the Air Force Academy.
-Led by fourth year head coach Jeff Reynolds.
-They played their home games at the Clune Arena on at the Air Force Academy's main campus in Colorado Springs, Colorado and are a member of the Mountain West Conference.
-They finished the season 16–16, 6–10 in Mountain West play.
+The 2010–11 Air Force Falcons men's basketball team represented the United States Air Force Academy in the 2010–11 NCAA Division I men's basketball season.
+Led by fourth-year head coach Jeff Reynolds, the Falcons played their home games at Clune Arena on at the Air Force Academy's main campus in Colorado Springs, Colorado.
+They finished the season 16–16, with a 6–10 record in Mountain West play, finishing in sixth place.
 The Falcons lost in the quarterfinals of the 2011 Mountain West Conference men's basketball tournament to UNLV.
-They were invited to the 2011 CollegeInsider.com Tournament which they lost in the second round to Santa Clara.
+They were invited to the 2011 CollegeInsider.com Tournament, where they defeated North Dakota in the opening round before being eliminated in the second round by Santa Clara.